While this blog post about starting a blog is called how to start a travel blog, it also applies to other forms of blogging.

 When I started blogging years ago, I didn’t have a content strategy or a content plan.
 I was writing whenever I wanted and I randomly came up with topics.

-What really helps me to get my content (and the 100 ideas that come up what I could write about) is to create boards and cards in Trello.
-I use the free version and I love it, because I can link from there to my Google Drive where my articles are stored.
+What helps me to get my content (and the 100 ideas that come up that I could write about) is to create boards and cards in Trello.
+I use the free version and I love it because I can link from there to my Google Drive where my articles are stored.

-This is how a Trello board can look like.
-You can add cards, checklists, attachments.
+This is what a Trello board can look like.
+You can add cards, checklists, and attachments.
 Whatever you need.

 You can create a content plan in your journal or somewhere else.